 Hotel Les Airelles

-What's to Love: A home away from home where I am always greeted very warmly and wonderfully.
-The furniture and decoration in a warm local style suit the hotel's secluded atmosphere.
-I have so many memories here, particularly when my now son-in-law asked my daughter to marry him three years ago.
+What's to Love: You will aways greeted very warmly and wonderfully.
+The furniture and decoration in a home-y local style suit the hotel's secluded atmosphere.

 L'Abbaye de Talloires